ionos-cloud/ionosctl/docs/subcommands/Database-as-a-Service/mariadb/cluster/create.md

       --datacenter-id string      The datacenter to which your cluster will be connected.
 Must be in the same location as the cluster (required)
   -f, --force                     Force command to execute without user input -h, --help                      Print usage
-      --instances int32           The total number of instances of the cluster (one primary and n-1 secondaries).
-Minimum of 3 for enterprise edition (default 1)
-      --lan-id string             The numeric LAN ID with which you connect your cluster (required) --maintenance-day string    Day Of the Week for the MaintenanceWindows.
+      --instances int32           The total number of instances of the cluster (one primary and n-1 secondaries) (default 1) --lan-id string             The numeric LAN ID with which you connect your cluster (required) --maintenance-day string    Day Of the Week for the MaintenanceWindows.
 The MaintenanceWindow is a weekly 4 hour-long windows, during which maintenance might occur.
 Defaults to a random day during Mon-Fri, during the hours 10:00-16:00 (default "Random (Mon-Fri 10:00-16:00)")
       --maintenance-time string   Time for the MaintenanceWindows.
 The MaintenanceWindow is a weekly 4 hour-long windows, during which maintenance might occur. e.g.: 16:30:59.
 Defaults to a random day during Mon-Fri, during the hours 10:00-16:00 (default "Random (Mon-Fri 10:00-16:00)")